Singularity-tutorial/Singularity-tutorial.github.io/README.md

 Singularity tensorflow:~> exit
 ```

-You can also build, download, and run containers from [Singularity Hub](https://singularity-hub.org/)
+You can also build, pull, and exec containers from [Singularity Hub](https://singularity-hub.org/)

 ```
-$ singularity run shub://GodloveD/lolcow
+$ singularity exec shub://GodloveD/lolcow cowsay moo
 ```

 You can even use images on Docker Hub and Singularity Hub as a starting point for your own images.
 Singularity recipe files allow you to specifiy a Docker Hub or Singularity Hub registry to bootstrap from